-High achieving students who will graduate from Illinois high school can be eligible for a renewable $10,000 award under this scholarship program.
+High achieving students who will graduate from an Illinois high school can be eligible for a renewable $10,000 award under this scholarship program.

 The program is open to Illinois residents who are also U.S. citizens, or eligible non citizens, whose families have a household income less than six times the federal poverty rate (see FAQ below for details).
 Other eligibility requirements exist and information will be available shortly.